fairviewrobotics/2022-robot-code/README.md

 ## tflite-runtime, Poetry, and you
 BallVision needs a specific library called tflite-runtime which a) does not work with Poetry and b) only works on Linux.
 When you need to use this system, install `tflite-runtime` by running `python3 -m pip install tflite-runtime`.
 I've added nessecary code that only adds this layer if its running on a linux system.

-(sidenote: do not let whoever tooled ballvision write any code for the team again)

 ## JSON configuration
 The configuration for cameras is done through JSON.
 Do not modify the config.robot.json; this is the config that is used on the RaspberryPi on the robot for production code.